Note: Use our Lesson Planning Worksheet in your Planning

 Estimated time: 1 class period

-An educator uses a single lesson suggested by our Educator Resources to introduce a concept or objective and/or to further a concept already presented by the teacher.
+An educator uses a single lesson suggested in the Educator Resources to introduce a concept or objective and/or to further a concept already presented by the educator.
 Students can Explore Old Ironsides or Meet the Crew individually or as a team, and the educator uses a quick activity to reinforce a topic, introduce, or conclude their exploration.

-- Use a Sailor’s Story to meet a sailor who served on board Constitution and learn their life story.
+- Use a Sailor’s Story to meet a sailor who served aboard Constitution and learn that sailor’s life story.